 What platforms/software will you use to conduct the research?
 Is this software or are the platforms supported by the University?
 If not, have you followed the steps outlined under "Using University supported and unsupported software for research"?
-Data Protection, Data Management and UK General Data Protection Regulation (UK GDPR).
+General Data Protection Regulation (GDPR) and Data Protection | The University of Edinburgh.